SilvanTeufel/RandomLevelGenerator_ReadMe/ReadMe.md

 float MovementRange; // Which Distance to move (after reaching the Object moves back)

+ESpawnActorCollisionHandlingMethod CollisionMethod;

+FRotator RotationRange; // Choose the Range which Random Rotation should occure (Pitch, Yaw, Roll)

+FRotator AbsoluteRotationOffset; // Every Component will have this Rotation (Pitch, Yaw, Roll)

-Example of can be found @ Youtube: https://www.youtube.com/watch?v=FpRHBom8yyk&t=0s
+Example of can be found @ Youtube: https://www.youtube.com/watch?v=FpRHBom8yyk&t=0s (Rotations and Collisions are not shown in this Video)